-The following websites are useful for anyone interested in finding out more or wants to access help:
+The following websites are useful for anyone interested in finding out more or who wants to access help:

 Childline: www.childline.org.uk Free phone number: 0800 1111 National organisation offering online support and telephone support to young people in distress.
 Top Tip: If you do not get along with the person you speak to over the phone, hang up and re-dial- they don’t mind.